 Most major insurance carriers assign greater risk to individuals with criminal backgrounds, however having a criminal record doesn’t mean your policy won’t be issued.

-There are dozens of factors the insurance company is going to look at when reviewing your application.
+Plenty of issues will arise when you’ve submitted your life insurance application.
 Your criminal record is only one of the factors.
-There are several other areas that are going to impact your chances of getting approved and how much you pay for your policy.
+There are several other areas that are will alter the percentages of getting approved and what you owe for your policy.

 What Was the Nature of the Crime?

 Naturally, insurers need to know what the applicant was convicted of.
 Certain crimes may warrant outright denial like a murder.
 On the other hand, certain crimes like a drug conviction in your past may get you approved as long as you have been clean for over 3 years and aren’t a repeat offender.